 - Review of Financial Studies, Vol. 28, Issue 6, pp. 1810-1847

-We study the effect of weakening creditor rights on distress risk premia via a bankruptcy reform that shifts bargaining power in financial distress toward shareholders.
+We study distress risk premia around a bankruptcy reform that shifts bargaining power in financial distress from debtholders to shareholders.
 We find that the reform reduces risk factor loadings and returns of distressed stocks.
-The effect is stronger for firms with lower firm-level shareholder bargaining power.
+The reform effect is stronger for firms with lower firm-level shareholder bargaining power.
 An increase in credit spreads of riskier relative to safer firms, in particular for firms with lower firm-level shareholder bargaining power, confirms a shift in bargaining power from bondholders to shareholders.
-Out-of-sample tests reveal that a reversal of the reform's effects leads to a reversal of factor loadings and returns.
+Out-of-sample tests reveal that a reversal of the reform's effect leads to a reversal of factor loadings and returns.

 - Link to the publication